JulinoSD/learningCssGrid/README.md

 # learningCssGrid

 ![particles and ...rest](Back.png)
-Its some of my places to pratice **_Javascript_**, and **_CSS3_**, and i'd like to say "my favorite place", but its just 'cause, is more easy then other projects, hehehehe, so i got my favorite, buts not my favorite one.
+That's some of my places to pratice **_Javascript_**, and **_CSS3_**, and i'd like to say "my favorite place", but its just 'cause, is more easy then other projects, hehehehe, so i got my favorite, buts not my favorite one.

 In that repository i'll try to learn more about CSS Grid as well, the same way i'm doing with other repo, all ways trying to get better and tracking some great oportunity (i don't talking about money, but, the oportunity to work and getting some money to pay bills) to work.

 You will find here good things that you can do with CSS3 (just for begginer, of course), like border-radius with 8 points full control.